 2. Website Layout

 After optimizing your content, Website Layout is the next thing you need to take care of while doing On-Page SEO.
 An example of the worst website layout is when someone has totally irrelevant categories as compared to their topic.

 So, don’t ever do that severe harm to your SEO.
 This thing just greatly disturbs and distracts the user.

-So, Why would anyone else!
+So, Why would anyone else?

 3. Website Speed

-Yes!
 Website Loading Speed matters a lot!
 Have you ever heard about Dwell time?
-No!
-Let me tell you.

-Then that user opens your site.
+Then, that user opens your site.

 Dwell time is the duration for how long that user stays on your site after clicking on it.
 And that Dwell time is indeed an important search engine ranking factor.

-Now let’s work on an example to see what happens to that Dwell time when a website has a slow loading speed…
+Now let’s work on an example to see what happens to that Dwell time when a website has a slow loading speed.

 How about taking an example of yourself?